 6 Things to Do Before You Build an App

-Steps You MUST Take Before You Build Your App
+Steps You MUST Take Prior To Building Your App

 No matter what market segment you’re in, chances are your competitors have either built an app, or they’re actively planning one.
 In order to stay competitive, it’s important to reach consumers with your message, engage them on a personal level, and keep them coming back.
 Apps provide all of that and more.
 You can probably think of several ways you can use app technology to build customer relationships, but where do you start?
 Here are 6 steps you must take before you build your app.